-The Ag Ambassadors is open to all students with an interest in agricultural areas.
+The Butler Ag Ambassadors is open to all students with an interest in agricultural areas.
 The purpose of the organization is to provide a means for agriculture students with common goals and interests to get together for school, community and social activities.
 The Ag Ambassadors elect officers and sponsor student awards.
 For more information, contact Taylor Frank at firstname.lastname@example.org.

 Campus Crusade for Christ

 Campus Crusade for Christ is a non-denominational student organization that fosters knowledge of Jesus Christ and Biblical Christianity among interested Butler students.
 We also provide programs and offer a time for fellowship, a time for sharing and a clear personal understanding of the spirit-filled life.
 For more information, contact Lauren Busenitz at firstname.lastname@example.org.

 The purpose for C-NAfME is to provide members with the opportunity to become acquainted with leaders in the music education profession as gained from participation in programs and demonstrations.
 For more information, contact Brett Martinez at email@example.com.

 Culinary & Hospitality Opportunity for Making Professionals (C.H.O.M.P)

 The purpose of CHOMP is to enhance educational opportunities for students in Culinary and Hospitality to participate in and gain real world experience.
 For more information, contact Chef Luis Pena at firstname.lastname@example.org.